[Extended Deadline] The Contemporary Novel and the Poetics of Genre

 This panel invites papers that investigate the relationship between the contemporary novel and "the genres."
 The poetics of the contemporary novel is deeply invested in genres that have connotations of the "non-literary" (cf. Roberts 1991): science-fiction, horror, fantasy, and alternative history.
 The writings of authors such as Junot Díaz, Colson Whitehead, Michael Chabon, Jonathan Lethem, Lydia Millet, and Joyce Carol Oates, for instance, exhibit what I take to be an increasing tendency to seek new forms of literary expression through the adoption of elements of genre fiction after the end of postmodern experiment.
 Recently, this potentially new poetics has been claimed as a particularly concern of ethnic writers (cf. Saldívar 2013).
 However, it is necessary to see this exploration of genre fictions as a renewed interest in aesthetic and formal concerns beyond ethnicity or gender.
 The panel investigates why such a development is taking place.
 It proposes to situate the turn to genre in the context of other cultural and historical developments, such as the 'end of postmodernism,' the rise of post-postmodernism, the ideas of "Postirony" and "New Sincerity," but also the recent economic crises.
 It also reads this interest as a reaction to the still dominant neorealist novel and to debates about the role and virtue of identity as a guiding concept for literary interpretation.

 Possible paper topics may include, but are not limited to:

 • What is the relationship between the "turn" to genre and the nature of the postmodern adoption of genre fictions?
-Is the current use of genre an extension of postmodern poetics, or something constitutively different?
+Are there constitutive similarities and differences?

 • Is there a politics to the use of genre fictions?
 Do these fictions repoliticize the novel?